zhofre/test-fabric/README.md

 ##### Relative Double Comparer

 Compares double values based on relative percentage difference.
-Ideal when the tolerance should scale with the magnitude of the values being compared.
+Ideal when the tolerance should scale with the size of the values being compared.

 ```csharp